enarx-archive/tlssock/README.md

 Welcome to TLSSock!

-TLSSock is a library which wraps the POSIX networking APIs in order to provide TLS and DTLS connecivity without invasive application restructuring.
+TLSSock is a library which wraps the POSIX networking APIs in order to provide TLS and DTLS connectivity without invasive application restructuring.
 For example, you can write your application using normal TCP/IP sockets and then, with a few #ifdefs, convert your application to use TLS.